aviborg/esp-smart-meter/README.md

 Usually you need to contact your electricity provider to enable the HAN-port before you'll be able to readout data.

-If the electricity meter is placed inside a grounded metal cabinet you might consider to place the chip outside of the cabinet as radio signals are attenuated by this metal box.
+If the electricity meter is placed inside a grounded metal cabinet you might consider to place the chip outside of the cabinet as radio signals are attenuated by metal boxes.
 ### RJ45
 The norwegian standard use a RJ45 connector and send data over M-Bus.
 This bus use the same pin for data and power supply.
 There is also an additional ground pin.
 Thus, even though the RJ45 have 8 pins, only 2 are used.
 There is a chip that can be used for M-Bus applications: TSS721.
-This project is not tested with this HW-interface, you may find ideas how to use this chip here: [https://github.com/roarfred/AmsToMqttBridge/tree/master/Electrical]
+This project is not tested with this HW-interface, you may find ideas how to use this chip here: https://github.com/roarfred/AmsToMqttBridge/tree/master/Electrical

 ### RJ12
 RJ11 is the connector that is used for those rare landline telephones still in service.
 It has 6 pin positions but only 4 electrical pins, RJ12 is the same size but it has 6 electrical pins.
 Make sure you get RJ12 connecter as the extra pins are needed!
 Actually only 4 pins would be enough but the required pins are at the edges so that's why you need the RJ12.
 In the specification, 5 pins are defined but 2 of these are ground, so one of these could be skipped.
 This enables the use of a 4 wire telephone cable.